-Triathlon New Zealand aims at providing an education pathway for coaches from volunteers to high performance expertise.
-Our Coaching Accreditation Pathway is endorse by the ITU and is designed to equip all coaches with the knowledge and skills essential to coach athletes at all levels of triathlon.
+Triathlon New Zealand aims at providing an educational pathway for coaches from volunteers to high performance expertise.
+Our Coaching Accreditation Pathway is endorse by the ITU and is designed to equip all coaches with the knowledge and skills essential to develop and work with athletes at all levels of triathlon.
 Similarly to give all athletes the confidence that they are engaging with coaches that are qualified.
 Contact Geoff Holmes at email@example.com for any further enquires.

 Getting involved with the Coaching Community

 Before getting involved within the New Zealand coaching community, it is important to define what your primary coaching pathway will be.
 Understanding this landscape is vital as they may conflict.

 The triathlon coaching landscape is made up of 3 specific types of coach pathways: